-Sentinel’s Storm Center is here to help you do just that.
-This site contains all the information, resources, planning tools and emergency contacts you’ll need to plan, prepare and protect your home, business, and personal assets in the event that a major storm affects us here in the Carolinas.
+Sentinel’s Storm Center has all the information, resources, planning tools and emergency contacts you’ll need to plan, prepare and protect your home, business, and personal assets in the event that a hurricane affects us here in the Carolinas.

 And should you experience a loss and need to file a storm-related claim, follow the instructions in the storm center’s File a Claim section.
 Getting your life back on track as quickly and easily as possible is our top priority.